Amyotrophic lateral sclerosis (ALS) - C9ORF72, SOD1, TARDBP and FUS genes.

-There are several different types of amyotrophic lateral sclerosis, which are distinguished by their signs and symptoms and their genetic cause.
-Most people with ALS have a form of the disease described as sporadic, which means that occurs in people with no apparent history of the disease in your family.
-Usually, people with sporadic develop the characteristics of the disease in the late 50's or early 60 years old.
-Approximately between 5% and 10% of people with ALS, a family history of the disease or a related condition called frontotemporal dementia (FTD).
-Signs and symptoms of familial ALS usually appear first around fifty years old.
-Rarely, people with familial ALS symptoms develop in childhood or adolescence.
+There are several different types of amyotrophic lateral sclerosis, distinguished by their signs and symptoms and their genetic cause.
+Most people with ALS have a form of the disease that is described as sporadic, meaning that it occurs in people with no apparent family history of the disease.
+People with the sporadic type usually develop features of the disease in their late 50s or early 60s.
+About 5% to 10% of people with ALS have a family history of the disease or a related condition called frontotemporal dementia (FTD).
+The signs and symptoms of familial ALS usually first appear around the age of fifty.
+Rarely, people with familial ALS develop symptoms in childhood or adolescence.
 These people have a form of the disease known as juvenile amyotrophic lateral sclerosis.

-The TARDBP gene (TAR DNA binding protein), located on the short arm of chromosome 1 (1p36.22), encoding the TDP-43 protein.
-This protein is found in the cell nucleus in most tissues and is involved in many processes of protein production.
-TDP-43 protein is involved in mRNA processing.
-They have identified at least 60 mutations in the gene responsible TARDBP amyotrophic lateral sclerosis (ALS).
+The TARDBP gene (TAR DNA binding protein), located on the short arm of chromosome 1 (1p36.22), encodes the protein TDP-43.
+This protein is found inside the cell nucleus in most tissues and is involved in many of the protein production processes.
+The TDP-43 protein is involved in the processing of mRNA.
+At least 60 mutations in the TARDBP gene responsible for amyotrophic lateral sclerosis (ALS) have been identified.
 Most mutations change amino acids in the TDP-43 protein.
-Most of these changes affect the region of the protein involved in RNA processing, probably disrupts subsequent encoding other proteins and alters the function of the TDP-43 protein.
-Some people with the disease due to genetic mutations TARDBP also develop frontotemporal dementia (FTD).
-It is not clear why some people with genetic mutations TARDBP develop FTD and others not.
+Most of these changes affect the region of the protein involved in RNA processing, which probably disrupts the subsequent coding of other proteins and alters the function of the TDP-43 protein.
+Some people with the disease due to TARDBP gene mutations also develop frontotemporal dementia (FTD).
+It is not clear why some people with TARDBP gene mutations develop FTD and others do not.
 Individuals who develop both conditions are diagnosed with ALS-FTD.